+See why it’s important to understand the usufruct and marriage.
+The usufruct in Thailand needs to be explained.
 Buying property in Thailand can be very difficult as foreigners are not allowed to own land outright under Thai law.
-There is a small exception however you need to invest millions in Thailand and obtain approval from the Minister of Interior for you to own a few Rai or land in Thailand.
-Most expats and foreigners invest in a house in rural Thailand and place the house into the names of their Thai spouse.
+There is a small exception however you need to invest millions in Thailand.
+Then obtain approval from the Minister of Interior for you to own a few Rai or land in Thailand.
+Most expats and foreigners invest in a house in rural Thailand.
+They place the house into the names of their Thai spouse.
 This can however become a problem if you divorce later.

-The usufruct is primarily the right to use and manage another person’s immovable property and receive the fruits or benefits thereof.
+The usufruct in Thailand is primarily the right to use and manage another person’s immovable property and receive the fruits or benefits thereof.
+Usufruct and marriage can be complex.
 This has to be registered against the property title deed at the land office in Thailand.
 There are however limits to this in Thailand when it comes to foreigners.
 You may live in the house and also rent out the house and receive rent however the rental agreement may not be longer than 3 years.
 Note that the usufruct does not give you the right to sell the property.

-Most usufructs in Thailand tend to be registered as a security in the event of a divorce in Thailand.
-The usufruct is only one option as there is also a prenuptial agreement or at times a better option such as superficies which may be a better option.
-It is always best to speak to a property lawyer in Thailand if you are looking at buying property or speak to a family lawyer about a prenuptial agreement before you register your marriage in Thailand.
+The usufruct agreement in Thailand tend to be registered as security in the event of a divorce in Thailand.
+The usufruct is only one option as there is also a prenuptial agreement.
+The others may be better options such as superficies which may be a better option.
+It is always best to speak to a property lawyer in Thailand if you are looking at buying property.
+Alternatively, speak to a family lawyer about a prenuptial agreement before you register your marriage in Thailand.

 You should also notice the right of habitation which you should read and understand.
 As well as leasehold agreements in Thailand which is also an option.
 You will need to speak to a property lawyer in Thailand for the best advice as every person is different.
 Also, read superficies which may also be an option for you.